supermasil/TheLazyApp-Ver-3.0---ANDROID/README.md

 The app utilizes UIPathStudio and, UIPathAPI to let the bots automate the tasks.
 The file will be zipped and sent to Google Drive and the share link will then be sent back to the user's email.

 We are planning on expanding the app to fetch all the classes at Berkeley and letting people download the categorized essential files with just one click, sending notification everytime the websites are updated, update only new files and other features.
-We basically can integrate any things that require just one click away as the slogan of the app is "The laziness at your fingertip"
+We basically can integrate any things that require just one click away as the slogan of the app is "The laziness at your fingertip".

 Story behind the app: